 A goal-setting framework like OKRs can bring a lot of focus to teams that are still in the early-stage of their journey.
 It's an effective way to communicate priorities, and it can also unlock a lot of creativity by allowing teams to treat projects as bets that we make to achieve our goals.

-In this post we'll see how startups can leverage OKRs, along with some examples to help you get started
+In this post we'll see how teams can set OKRs for their startup, along with some examples to help you get started

 How to write OKRs for Startups